vinitkesh/doc_nkb_intro/SingleCycle.md

     beq $rs ,$rt ,immediate
 ```

-It has an I-type instruction format.
+It has an I-type instruction format and its opcode is 4.

 ![I-type](./2024%20Single%20Cycle%20Images/singlecycle-0066.png)